12 Things Dollar Store Employees Won’t Tell You

 Dollar store workers often take on multiple responsibilities and roles.
 A few of the chain dollar stores previously came under fire for giving managers too much responsibility to keep staffing costs low, per HuffPost.

 Dollar stores are a catch-all for everything from cards to balloons.
 The most popular and best things to buy, however, are household items, Waring says.
 This includes toilet paper, cleaning supplies, dish rags, and paper towels.
 “Regular stores sell these items for prices five times what it should be,” he says.

 Although you can find name-brand products at dollar stores, you can usually find these products for less at other stores, Business Insider reports.
 These are 32 almost invisible ways stores trick you into spending more money.

 Always check expiration dates on food

 Make sure to check the expiration date on any food items you might buy from the dollar store.
 Some of the best options to buy include baking mixes, canned beans, and chicken broth.
-Here are 10 other dollar store foods you’ll definitely want to add to your cart.

 More chain dollar stores are on the way